Best productivity apps for ADHD brains (2026)

 Why this ranking

-We scored friction of capture, flexibility (lists vs timeboxing), sensory calmness of UI, cross-device reminders, and affordability.
+We scored friction of capture, flexibility (lists vs timeboxing), sensory calmness of UI, cross-device reminders, affordability, and how forgiving the app feels after missed days (restart-friendly vs guilt-first).
 “Gamification” was a plus only when it felt supportive, not punitive.

 Top 5 on the radar